czetsuya/czetsuya.github.io/_posts/2019-6-1-catalog-and-sellout-management-system copy.md

 ---
 layout: post
-title: "Catalog and Sellout Management System"
+title: "Learn Microservice Architecture with Spring Boot"
 date:  2019-6-1 17:00
 categories: microservice
-image: /assets/images/blog-terawarehouse.png
+image: /assets/images/blog-learn-microservice-with-spring.png
 post_id: 1
 ---
 A catalog and sales order management system is commonly used by companies to manage their catalog and capture their sales data into a centralized database so that a real-time accurate report can be generated instantly.
 This application can trigger notification such as low on stock which allows the company to act as needed.